tsackton/taelgarverse/docs/history/timeline-of-sembaran-history.md

 ---

 ## The Drankorian Conquest
 DR 300 - DR 431

 ### Overview
 In the aftermath of [The Downfall](<../events/ancient/the-downfall.md>) the land that will become [Sembara](<../gazetteer/greater-sembara/sembara/sembara.md>) is lightly populated.
-The [kestavo-worshipping](<../gods-and-religions/religions/northern-folk-religions/kestavo.md>) [Zimka](<../gazetteer/greater-sembara/zimkova/zimkova.md>) live in the foothills of the [Sentinel Range](<../gazetteer/sentinel-range.md>), and have spread amongst the highlands, and down the valleys of the great rivers: the [Semb](<../gazetteer/greater-sembara/rivers/semb-watershed/semb.md>), the [Volta](<../gazetteer/greater-sembara/rivers/volta-watershed/volta.md>), the [Teft](<../gazetteer/greater-sembara/rivers/teft.md>), and the [Wistel](<../gazetteer/greater-sembara/rivers/wistel-enst-watershed/wistel.md>).
+The [kestavo-worshipping](<../gods-and-religions/religions/northern-folk-religions/kestavo.md>) [Zimka](<../gazetteer/greater-sembara/zimkova/zimkova.md>) live in the foothills of the [Sentinel Range](<../gazetteer/sentinel-range.md>), and have spread amongst the highlands, and down the valleys of the great rivers: the [Semb](<../gazetteer/greater-sembara/rivers/semb-watershed/semb.md>), the [Volta](<../gazetteer/greater-sembara/rivers/volta-watershed/volta.md>), the [Teft](<../gazetteer/greater-sembara/rivers/teft-watershed/teft.md>), and the [Wistel](<../gazetteer/greater-sembara/rivers/wistel-enst-watershed/wistel.md>).
 Along the coast, [Skaer](<../gazetteer/western-green-sea/realms/skaer.md>) mariners raid, intermarry, and settle amongst the Zimka, and a Skaer-dominated mixed culture spreads from [Tollen](<../gazetteer/greater-sembara/tollen/tollen.md>) to the mouth of the [Semb](<../gazetteer/greater-sembara/rivers/semb-watershed/semb.md>).
-The once mighty [lizardfolk](<../species/lizardfolk.md>) swamps have mostly disappeared, save for remnants: [Ozabal](<../gazetteer/greater-sembara/ozabal.md>), at the mouth of the [Wistel](<../gazetteer/greater-sembara/rivers/wistel-enst-watershed/wistel.md>) and [Latazaro](<../gazetteer/greater-sembara/latazaro.md>), in the east, where a thriving lizardfolk communities remain.
+The once mighty [lizardfolk](<../creatures/species/lizardfolk.md>) swamps have mostly disappeared, save for remnants: [Ozabal](<../gazetteer/greater-sembara/ozabal.md>), at the mouth of the [Wistel](<../gazetteer/greater-sembara/rivers/wistel-enst-watershed/wistel.md>) and [Latazaro](<../gazetteer/greater-sembara/latazaro.md>), in the east, where a thriving lizardfolk communities remain.
 South of the Wistel is the mixed community of humans, clustered along the coast, united by the their shared allegiance to the [Archfey Ethlenn](<../people/extraplanar-powers/archfey/archfey-ethlenn.md>), but otherwise the southern lands are largely empty of humans.

-Over a series of start-and-start campaigns over 60 years, the Drankorian armies conquer large portions of this land.
+Over a series of start-and-start campaigns over 60 years, the Drankorian armies occupy large portions of this land.
 ###
-* 358 DR: Emperor Anates campaigns around the [Mostreve Hills](<../gazetteer/greater-sembara/mostreve-hills.md>)
+* (358 DR): Emperor Anates campaigns around the [Mostreve Hills](<../gazetteer/greater-sembara/mostreve-hills.md>)
 * 360 DR: Emperor Anates crosses the [Enst](<../gazetteer/greater-sembara/rivers/wistel-enst-watershed/enst.md>) and establishes a garrison at [Cleenseau](<../gazetteer/greater-sembara/sembara/barony-of-aveil/cleenseau-region/cleenseau/cleenseau.md>)
-* 402 DR: The [Treaty of Marhavn](<../events/400s/402/treaty-of-marhavn.md>) is signed by Goristo
+* 402 DR: The [Treaty of Marhavn](<../events/400s/402/treaty-of-marhavn.md>) is signed by Emperor Goristo
-* 423 DR: Goristo signs the [Treaty of Tyrwingha](<../events/400s/423/treaty-of-tyrwingha.md>) with [Ethlenn](<../people/extraplanar-powers/archfey/archfey-ethlenn.md>)
+* 423 DR: Emperor Goristo signs the [Treaty of Tyrwingha](<../events/400s/423/treaty-of-tyrwingha.md>) with [Ethlenn](<../people/extraplanar-powers/archfey/archfey-ethlenn.md>)
-* 468 DR: The Drankorian [Highland Conquest Wars](<../events/400s/highland-conquest-wars.md>) end with a tactical retreat by Drankor
+* 468 DR: (The Drankorian [Highland Conquest Wars](<../events/400s/highland-conquest-wars.md>) end with a tactical retreat by Drankor)

 ## The Drankorian Age
 DR 431 - DR 1059
 ### Overview

-By DR 431, when the Drankorian army retreated from [Zimkova](<../gazetteer/greater-sembara/zimkova/zimkova.md>), the borders of Drankor in the east were established, and would not change for many generations.
-Drankor ruled all the lands between the [Sentinel Range](<../gazetteer/sentinel-range.md>) and the [Western Gulf](<../gazetteer/greater-sembara/western-gulf.md>) south of the [Semb](<../gazetteer/greater-sembara/rivers/semb-watershed/semb.md>), as well as the lowlands east of the [Braebein](<../gazetteer/greater-sembara/sembara/braebein.md>) and the lowland valleys of the [Teft](<../gazetteer/greater-sembara/rivers/teft.md>) and [Volta](<../gazetteer/greater-sembara/rivers/volta-watershed/volta.md>).
-The borders of the modern duchies of Telham and Arnsbury still trace to the farthest extent of the Drankorian conquest, as does the borders of Ardlas.
+(By DR 431, when the Drankorian army retreated from [Zimkova](<../gazetteer/greater-sembara/zimkova/zimkova.md>), the borders of Drankor in the east were established, and would not change for many generations).

+Drankor ruled all the lands between the [Sentinel Range](<../gazetteer/sentinel-range.md>) and the [Western Gulf](<../gazetteer/greater-sembara/western-gulf.md>) south of the [Semb](<../gazetteer/greater-sembara/rivers/semb-watershed/semb.md>), as well as the lowlands east of the [Braebein](<../gazetteer/greater-sembara/sembara/braebein.md>) and the lowland valleys of the [Teft](<../gazetteer/greater-sembara/rivers/teft-watershed/teft.md>) and [Volta](<../gazetteer/greater-sembara/rivers/volta-watershed/volta.md>).
+(The borders of the modern duchies of Telham and Arnsbury still trace to the farthest extent of the Drankorian conquest, as does the borders of Ardlas.)

 The Drankorians brought modern roads, improved agricultural techniques, and a new religion to the land.
 Farming and pastoralism was a way of life here, with little technology and little trade.
-Across the "Sembaran" provinces (which included the modern day [Sembara](<../gazetteer/greater-sembara/sembara/sembara.md>), [Ardlas](<../gazetteer/greater-sembara/zimkova/ardlas.md>), [Maseau](<../gazetteer/greater-sembara/duchy-of-maseau/duchy-of-maseau.md>), [Addermarch](<../gazetteer/greater-sembara/addermarch/addermarch.md>), and [Tyrwingha](<../gazetteer/greater-sembara/tyrwingha/tyrwingha.md>)), [Mos Numena](<../gods-and-religions/religions/mos-numena/mos-numena.md>) spread, and a common language and culture grew, and the old [Kestavan](<../gods-and-religions/religions/northern-folk-religions/kestavo.md>) traditions were largely forgotten.
+Across the "Sembaran" provinces (which included the modern day [Sembara](<../gazetteer/greater-sembara/sembara/sembara.md>), [Ardlas](<../gazetteer/greater-sembara/ardlas.md>), [Maseau](<../gazetteer/greater-sembara/duchy-of-maseau/duchy-of-maseau.md>), [Addermarch](<../gazetteer/greater-sembara/addermarch/addermarch.md>), and [Tyrwingha](<../gazetteer/greater-sembara/tyrwingha/tyrwingha.md>)), [Mos Numena](<../gods-and-religions/religions/mos-numena/mos-numena.md>) spread, and a common language and culture grew, and the old [Kestavan](<../gods-and-religions/religions/northern-folk-religions/kestavo.md>) traditions were largely forgotten.

 In the highlands, the [Zimka](<../gazetteer/greater-sembara/zimkova/zimkova.md>) kept the old ways, although along the borders with Drankor Mos Numena and Drankorian culture spread.

 ## The Plague Years
 DR 1059 - DR 1250
 ### Overview
 In DR 1059, the [First Plague](<../events/1000s/1059/first-plague.md>) came and the Drankorian Empire collapsed.
 Little information survives from these years, and it was a time of much hardship, especially amongst the more populous lowland regions, where famine struck repeatedly.
 This was a dark time.

 ###
-* 1142 DR: Adrian establishes himself in [Embry](<../gazetteer/greater-sembara/sembara/heartlands/embry.md>) as the first [Duke of Sembara](<../gazetteer/greater-sembara/sembara/heartlands/duchy-of-sembara.md>)
+* (1142 DR): Adrian establishes himself in [Embry](<../gazetteer/greater-sembara/sembara/heartlands/embry.md>) as the first [Duke of Sembara](<../gazetteer/greater-sembara/sembara/heartlands/duchy-of-sembara.md>)

 ## The Six Duchies
 DR 1250 - DR 1400
 ### Overview
 By DR 1250, a number of lords, mostly calling themselves dukes, had established themselves across the lands once ruled by Drankor.
-In the lowland coastal regions, the six duchies that later would form the heartlands of Sembara had been established: [Sembara](<../gazetteer/greater-sembara/sembara/heartlands/duchy-of-sembara.md>), [Cheimen](<../gazetteer/greater-sembara/sembara/heartlands/duchy-of-cheimen.md>), [Wisford](<../gazetteer/greater-sembara/sembara/heartlands/duchy-of-wisford.md>), [Seham](<../gazetteer/greater-sembara/sembara/heartlands/duchy-of-seham.md>), [Telham](<../gazetteer/greater-sembara/sembara/northlands/duchy-of-telham.md>), and [Arnsbury](<../gazetteer/greater-sembara/sembara/heartlands/duchy-of-arnsbury.md>).
-Further east and south, [Tyrwingha](<../gazetteer/greater-sembara/tyrwingha/tyrwingha.md>) had emerged from the chaos under the leadership of the [Oracle of the Riven](<../groups/oracle-of-the-riven.md>) and [Archfey Ethlenn](<../people/extraplanar-powers/archfey/archfey-ethlenn.md>).
-And to the west, two border duchies had emerged: [Brovna](<../gazetteer/greater-sembara/sembara/western-marches/marches-of-brovna.md>), at the headwaters of the [Wistel](<../gazetteer/greater-sembara/rivers/wistel-enst-watershed/wistel.md>) around [Urlich Pass](<../gazetteer/central-highlands/urlich-pass.md>), and [Ardlas](<../gazetteer/greater-sembara/zimkova/ardlas.md>), along the south banks of the [Semb](<../gazetteer/greater-sembara/rivers/semb-watershed/semb.md>), centered around ~LakeDerwentCity~,  the great trading city on [Lake Derwent](<../gazetteer/greater-sembara/rivers/semb-watershed/lake-derwent.md>).
+In the lowland coastal regions, the six  duchies had been established: [Sembara](<../gazetteer/greater-sembara/sembara/heartlands/duchy-of-sembara.md>), [Cheimen](<../gazetteer/greater-sembara/sembara/heartlands/duchy-of-cheimen.md>), [Wisford](<../gazetteer/greater-sembara/sembara/heartlands/duchy-of-wisford.md>), [Seham](<../gazetteer/greater-sembara/sembara/heartlands/duchy-of-seham.md>), [Telham](<../gazetteer/greater-sembara/sembara/northlands/duchy-of-telham.md>), and [Arnsbury](<../gazetteer/greater-sembara/sembara/heartlands/duchy-of-arnsbury.md>).
+Further east and south, [Tyrwingha](<../gazetteer/greater-sembara/tyrwingha/tyrwingha.md>) had survived the dark years under the leadership of the [Oracle of the Riven](<../groups/oracle-of-the-riven.md>) and [Archfey Ethlenn](<../people/extraplanar-powers/archfey/archfey-ethlenn.md>).
+And to the west, sheltered in the eaves of the [Sentinels](<../gazetteer/sentinel-range.md>) by the great dwarven kingdom of [Khatridun](<../gazetteer/central-highlands/dwarven-kingdoms/khatridun.md>), three border duchies had emerged: [Brovna](<../gazetteer/greater-sembara/sembara/western-marches/marches-of-brovna.md>), at the headwaters of the [Wistel](<../gazetteer/greater-sembara/rivers/wistel-enst-watershed/wistel.md>) around [Urlich Pass](<../gazetteer/central-highlands/urlich-pass.md>), [Maseau](<../gazetteer/greater-sembara/duchy-of-maseau/duchy-of-maseau.md>), at the headwaters of the [Enst](<../gazetteer/greater-sembara/rivers/wistel-enst-watershed/enst.md>), [Ardlas](<../gazetteer/greater-sembara/ardlas.md>), along the [Bollin](<../gazetteer/greater-sembara/rivers/wistel-enst-watershed/bollin.md>).

-To the far south, the fertile lands of the [Istabor Alliance](<./istabor-alliance.md>) beckoned, and much marginal land was abandoned in these years.
-But by 1250, the land is prospering and, from the scattered duchies that arose from Drankor, population begins to grow and spread.

-Along the borders of [Brovna](<../gazetteer/greater-sembara/sembara/western-marches/marches-of-brovna.md>), [Cheimen](<../gazetteer/greater-sembara/sembara/heartlands/duchy-of-cheimen.md>), [Wisford](<../gazetteer/greater-sembara/sembara/heartlands/duchy-of-wisford.md>), [Telham](<../gazetteer/greater-sembara/sembara/northlands/duchy-of-telham.md>), and [Arnsbury](<../gazetteer/greater-sembara/sembara/heartlands/duchy-of-arnsbury.md>), a slow process of expansion began.
-As the peaceful years continued, and the population grew, the powerful dukes claimed new lands, largely empty, and granted baronies to their favored courtiers.

-One of these noble families, the [House of Entranca](<../groups/sembaran-noble-houses/house-of-entranca.md>), the Dukes of Sembara from the early 1300s, slowly grew in influence and power.
-The Duke of Sembara had emerged from the dark years with the largest and richest demesne of any of the duchies, and had always controlled [Embry](<../gazetteer/greater-sembara/sembara/heartlands/embry.md>), the ancient seat of the Drankorian regional government.
-Over the early 1300s, a series of minor crises and succession disagreements allowed the Entranca's to gain the loyalty of the the Dukes of Wisford, Cheimin, and Seham, who started more and more looking towards Sembara to resolve disputes and provide money and arms when dangerous forces appeared on their doorsteps.
+The [Duchy of Sembara](<../gazetteer/greater-sembara/sembara/heartlands/duchy-of-sembara.md>) was the largest and richest demesne of any of the duchies, and had always controlled [Embry](<../gazetteer/greater-sembara/sembara/heartlands/embry.md>), (the only surviving ancient seat of the Drankorian regional government,) and even by DR 1250, the Dukes of Sembara were styling themselves Kings (or Queens)(, and commanded the fealty of the duchies of [Arnsbury](<../gazetteer/greater-sembara/sembara/heartlands/arnsbury.md>), [Cheimen](<../gazetteer/greater-sembara/sembara/heartlands/duchy-of-cheimen.md>), and [Seham](<../gazetteer/greater-sembara/sembara/heartlands/duchy-of-seham.md>)).
+Although the names of the earliest monarchs are lost, by the early 1300s, the [House of Entranca](<../groups/sembaran-noble-houses/house-of-entranca.md>) rules Sembara.

-By the end of the 1300s, the Duke of Sembara was broadly acknowledged as feudal lord by the Dukes of Chemin, Seham, and Wistford as well as many of the barons along the south banks of the Enst, the Aine Hills, and the lands between the Wistel and the Enst as far west as the Cleenseau Wood.